 From the VOA counter, you will then walk ahead to the immigration counters.

-TOURISM TAX {NEW AS OF FEB 14, 2014)
+TOURISM TAX {NEW AS OF FEB 14, 2024)

 The new Tourism Tax of the 150,000 IDR (about $15 AUD) per person Tourism Levy starting on February 14th 2024 is a new initiative of the Bali Government in promoting the healthy growth of tourism on the island.
-You can pay the Bali Tourism Levy on arrival, however you can also make the payment before arrival either on the Love Bali Website or using the Love Bali app to ensure a quick and smooth arrival.
+You can pay the Bali Tourism Levy on arrival, however you can also make the payment before arrival either on the Love Bali Website or using the Love Bali App to ensure a quick and smooth arrival.
 All you need to do is enter your passport number, name, email address, and arrival date.
 Payments accepted include credit card, bank transfer, virtual account, and QRIS.
 Once the payment is processed, you will receive a QR code which you will present at the checkpoint in Arrivals at Bali’s Ngurah Rai International Airport.

 IMMIGRATION